 Over that time, some things have not changed.
 The seminary’s task is still to prepare ministers for their calling.
 It still has ties to the Reformed Church in America, and it remains centered in the doctrines of the grace and sovereignty of God that are dear to the Reformed tradition.

 But in many other respects, the seminary has changed, especially over the last half-century, as the range of communities it serves has broadened and its vision of ministry has widened.
 Beginning in the 1960s, major adjustments in the curriculum brought a new emphasis on urban ministry.
 Then in the 1970s, NBTS made a commitment to offer evening classes and to welcome part-time students, female students, and students of color.
-Thus began an evolution which has continued ever since, toward a vision which we still embrace today at the inauguration of Dr. McCreary as President: a vision of a diverse and anti-racist center of Christian learning that is committed to serving its urban context and to preparing women and men of many faith communities for Gospel ministries of justice, mercy, and evangelism.
+Thus began an evolution which has continued ever since, toward a vision which we still embrace today: a vision of a diverse and anti-racist center of Christian learning that is committed to serving its urban context and to preparing women and men of many faith communities for Gospel ministries of justice, mercy, and evangelism.